zlib-ng/minizip-ng/README.md

 - AES encryption
 - I/O buffering
 - PKWARE disk spanning
-- Visual Studio project files
+- Visual Studio and Xcode project files

 It also has the latest bug fixes that having been found all over the internet including the minizip forum and zlib developer's mailing list.